 One day, my boyfriend helped install a shelf into my kitchen and then announced his withdrawal from the relationship on my behalf.
 We held each other and sobbed in the sunlight of my spacious living room but when he left, I didn’t stop him.

 I loved my apartment but I knew it wouldn’t last forever.
 So, I bought a house for $500 at auction in hopes of fixing it up, moving, and breaking the insane cycle of turnover.
-I knew it was crazy but, yet, there’s precedent for it in Detroit.
-I just needed time.
+I knew it was crazy but, yet, there’s precedent for rebuilding in Detroit.
+I believed I could do it, too

 next Since I escaped from the orbit of my marriage, my life has pulled me along an endless series of neighborhoods and roommates and circumstances and interests.
 Facing another move, I have to own up to the role I play in my own vagrancy.
 The counterpoint to my lack of commitment is lack of stability, and it’s a consequence I seem willing to accept, over and over again.
 I still feel overwhelmed with choice.
 I still wonder where I belong, Maybe I’m not done exploring yet, maybe the next place will be home.